ThomasBosboom/ThesisSpace/README.md

 The code has the following structure:
 - [report](report/) contains the contents related to the report of thesis work.
-- [simulations](simulations/) contains the underlying code that is used in the report. within this folder, one can find the actual source code and the code used for testing and plooing in [src](simulations/src/) and [tests](simulations/tests/) respectively.
+- [simulations](simulations/) contains the underlying code that is used in the report.

+  Within this folder, one can find the actual source code and the code used for testing and plooing in [src](simulations/src/) and [tests](simulations/tests/) respectively.
+These folders contain information used from reference data.
+This can be found in [reference](simulations/reference/).

 For proper installation follow this guide.
 The installation of tudatpy is supported exclusively through the use of a conda package manager, such as Miniconda or Anaconda.
 For new users, and Windows users in particular, the use of Anaconda is recommended.